 Promoting slow fashion.
 We want you to love what you make, so that it gets used and leaves less room in your closet for less enduring options.
 Quality yarns make garments that can serve a lifetime, and at the very least far outlast fast-fashion counterparts.

 Promoting natural fibers.
 We love natural fibers for being biodegradable materials.
 There seems to still be a place and big demand for nylon (a synthetic polymer) in some yarns to make socks durable for a long life (for slow fashion).
 But if you’re not making socks, we’ll probably be encouraging you to check out our nylon-free yarns.
 Nylon takes decades to decompose, and is contributing to the alarming accumulation of microplastic pollution in our oceans and marine habitats.
+Also please know that the resin used on essentially all superwash merino isn't biodegradable either, though thankfully it doesn't prevent the wool itself from decomposing.

 Packaging.
 A simple, easy effort.
 We use minimal and biodegradable packaging.
 We’re going to have to ship our things to you, so instead of using those ubiquitous plastic mailers, we use 100% recycled & compostable mailers.
 Simple changes can make a real difference.

 Responsible wool processing.
 The superwash yarns we source are processed by facilities that hold ISO14001 environmental certification, which requires annual independent third party audits of their environmental performance.
 Older generations of superwash processing were particularly harmful to the environment, but newer closed-loop recycling of wastewater coupled with tight regulation has helped massively.
 Of course there's plenty of improvement to be had, and there's exciting research and development happening in the textile industry for environmentally gentler methods for superwash and some are slowly coming to market.
 We're trying to stay up to speed and are excited to see more of this soon!
+We've also tried offering nonsuperwash merino, but there wasn't demand with our current customers.
+We're now working on finding other fibers and blends that are nonsuperwash to introduce.

 Mulesing-Free.
 Yes, you can be confident that all our yarns are mulesing-free and sourced humanely.